shrine-maiden-heavy-industries/torii-usb/docs/gateware/usb/usb2/endpoint.md

 # Gateware Endpoint Interfaces

-The SOL architecture separates gateware into two distinct groups: the *core device*, responsible for the low-level communications common to all devices, and *endpoint interfaces*, which perform high-level communications, and which are often responsible for tailoring each device for its intended application:
+The Torii-USB architecture separates gateware into two distinct groups: the *core device*, responsible for the low-level communications common to all devices, and *endpoint interfaces*, which perform high-level communications, and which are often responsible for tailoring each device for its intended application:

 ![](../../../_images/USBDevice.svg)

-Every useful SOL device features at least one endpoint interface capable of at least handling enumeration.
+Every useful Torii-USB device features at least one endpoint interface capable of at least handling enumeration.
 Many devices will provide multiple endpoint interfaces -- often one for each endpoint -- but this is not a requirement.
 Incoming token, data, and handshake packets are routed to all endpoint interfaces; it is up to each endpoint interface to decide which packets to respond to.